 What is your top piece of production advice?

-My production advice would be to listen to great producers all generations and styles of music, analyze and understand the structure and arrangements of a song.
+My production advice would be to listen to great producers of all generations and styles of music, analyse and understand the structure and arrangements of a song.
 Stay creative every day and do not be afraid to break your habits and try new techniques over and over again.
-By dint of work, we can get out of the finished productions of his home studio with basic equipment.

 What is the one piece of advice you would give someone starting out building a studio?